-The construction cost per TK-8 pupil is \$51,228.
-Construction costs are based on information provided by California Department of Education and research completed by Jack Schreder & Associates.
+The construction cost per TK-8 pupil is \$86,652.
+Construction costs were provided by The Cumming Group, a project management and cost consulting firm, based on current and past projects in the region.
 Appendix A includes the cost per student calculations.
 Table 1 shows the weighted average to construct facilities per TK-8 pupil.